tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-getting-the-list-of-parameters.md

 ---
 If you want to see what parameters a stored procedure is using then you can accomplish this in a couple of different ways.
 You can use sys.parameters or INFORMATION_SCHEMA.parameters from within SQL Server itself, you can also SqlCommandBuilder from within ADO.NET

-Let&#8217;s say you have a procedure name prTest in a database named Test2
+Let's say you have a procedure name prTest in a database named Test2

 sql
 CREATE PROCEDURE prTest